opendp/smartnoise-core/README.md

     brew install gmp mpfr

   Linux:
-    gmp and mpfr must be built from source.
+    Build gmp and mpfr from source.
 Then set the environment variable:

     export DEP_GMP_OUT_DIR=/path/to/folder/containing/lib/and/includes

   Windows:
-    This is not fully tested. gmp and mpfr must be built from source.
+    This is not fully tested.
+Build gmp and mpfr from source.
 Then set the environment variable and also switch the rust toolchain:

     setx DEP_GMP_OUT_DIR=/path/to/folder/containing/lib/and/includes
-    rustup toolchain install stable-x86_64-pc-windows-gnu
+    rustup toolchain install stable-%WN_SYS_ARCH%-pc-windows-gnu
-    rustup default stable-x86_64-pc-windows-gnu
+    rustup default stable-%WN_SYS_ARCH%-pc-windows-gnu

 To install the python bindings, set the variable